-Pledges and grants receivable consist of both unconditional and temporarily restricted amounts due from local agencies and individual donors.
-The Land Trust records pledges and grants receivable as current if they are expected to be received in less than one year from June 30, 2021.
+Pledges and grants receivable consist of both unconditional and donor restricted amounts due from local agencies and individual donors.
+The Land Trust records pledges and grants receivable as current if they are expected to be received in less than one year from June 30, 2022.

 The Land Trust reviews pledges receivable periodically for collectability and establishes an allowance for doubtful pledges and records bad debt expense when deemed necessary.
-At June 30, 2021, management determined that an allowance for doubtful pledges receivable was not necessary.
-See Note 7 for additional details about donor restrictions of pledges and grants receivable.
+At June 30, 2022, management determined that an allowance for doubtful pledges receivable was not necessary.
+See Note 7 for additional details about net asset classifications for donor restrictions.